CIT Bank vs Ally 2023

 Factor 2: Savings Account

-One area where online banking typically has an advantage over traditional banks is high-yield savings accounts.
+One area where online banking typically has an advantage over traditional savings accounts is high-yield online savings accounts.
 As these financial institutions have lower overhead costs, they are able to pass on these savings to customers through their various banking products (in the form of higher interest rates).

 - CIT Bank has higher annual percentage yields